 Conclusion

-These are the various methods with which you can disable or remove the robots.txt file from your WordPress website.
+These are the methods you can use to disable or remove the robots.txt file on your WordPress website.

-But to summarize, you can completely remove the robots.txt file from your WordPress website using two major ways:
+But to summarize, you can completely remove the robots.txt file from your WordPress website using two significant ways:

 - Using an FTP client